Recent from talks

 NBN (TV station)

 The station's call sign, NBN, is an acronym for Newcastle Broadcasting New South Wales.
-NBN is the only regional station in mainland Australia to produce a one-hour news bulletin seven days a week.
-Since 2007, it has been owned by Nine's parent company Nine Entertainment making it a sister station to its metropolitan counterparts.
+Between 2007 and 2026, the station was owned by Nine's parent company Nine Entertainment (previously known as PBL Media) making it a sister station to its metropolitan counterparts.
 However, following the PBL acquisition, NBN at the time continued to operate as an independent regional affiliate of the main network under the name NBN Television.
 On 1 July 2016, when Nine switched regional affiliations outside Northern NSW and the Gold Coast, NBN was finally folded into the Nine Network adopting the primary logo with the NBN name retired on air.

 NBN's original owner, the Newcastle Broadcasting and Television Corporation (NBTC) was founded in May 1958 to begin preparations for the upcoming television licence allocations.
 The main shareholders in NBTC were United Broadcasting Company (owned by the Lamb family, owners of radio station 2KO), Airsales Broadcasting Company (owners of local radio station 2HD), and the Newcastle Morning Herald & Miners Advocate (to be bought out by John Fairfax & Sons).
 In accordance with the Australian Broadcasting Control Board regulations, at least 50% of the company had to be locally owned.
 Approximately 2,000 people bought shares.